-Petrophile pulchella is a small to medium shrub that can grow up to 3 metres high but often smaller.
+Petrophile pulchella is a small to medium shrub that can grow up to 3 metres high.

-It performs best in a well drained position in full sun or light shade.
+It performs best in a well drained location, in full sun or light shade.